Guardiola’s 11 most expensive Barca sales & how they fared after leaving

 “[As for Guardiola] I love him as a coach, but not as a person.
 I learned to play football with him.
 I interpreted him better than anyone,” Eto’o said in 2019.

-The striker got his revenge though, knocking Barca out of the Champions League before winning the Treble with Inter Milan in 2009-10.
+The striker got his revenge though, knocking Barca out of the Champions League before winning the treble with Inter Milan in 2009-10.

 Eto’o joined Russian club Anzhi Makhachkala in 2011 and had spells with Chelsea, Everton, Sampdoria, Antalyaspor, Konyaspor and Qatar SC before hanging up his boots in 2019.
+He now works as the president of the Cameroonian FA.

 🎁🎂 @setoo9 🎂🎁